In this section

 Joanna Dabrowska, PhD, PharmD

 Dr. Joanna Dabrowska earned a PharmD in 2000 from Wroclaw Medical University and a PhD in Neuropharmacology in 2006 from the Medical University of Silesia.
 She continued her postdoctoral training at Emory University and in 2012 she was awarded a ‘Pathway to Independence’ K99/R00 grant from NIMH.
-In 2014, she joined the faculty of the Department of Cellular and Molecular Pharmacology and the Department of Neuroscience of the Chicago Medical School as an assistant professor.
+In 2014, she joined the faculty of the Chicago Medical School as an assistant professor of cellular and molecular pharmacology and neuroscience.

-The Dabrowska Lab is currently supported by the Rosalind Franklin University of Medicine and Science and an R00 grant from the National Institute of Mental Health.
+The Dabrowska Lab is currently supported by the Rosalind Franklin University of Medicine and Science and an R01 grant from the National Institute of Mental Health (R01 MH113007).

 The goal of research in the Dabrowska Lab is to understand how repeated stress exposure can lead to neuroplasticity of selective neuronal circuits and long-term changes in stress-coping behavior, which ultimately leads to the development of psychiatric disorders like depression, anxiety, and/or addiction.
 Since chronic stress is a potential risk factor for the development of these diseases we seek to understand how stress interacts with affect at the molecular, cellular, physiological, and behavioral level, and what are their respective roles in the etiology of the mental disorders.
 To understand the complex endpoint of psychiatric disorders, we study innate stress-coping mechanisms using animal models of stress, depression, anxiety, and addiction to examine how disruption of these mechanisms could lead to the development of disease.